About Raquel Brown

 After earning a Bachelor of Arts in Art Therapy with a Minor in Psychology from Southern Adventist University in Tennessee in December 2015, I pursued a Master of Science in School Counseling.
 During my graduate studies, I worked as a Mental Health Technician at a residential child and adolescent behavioral hospital and as a Disability Support Services Representative at my alma mater.
 I completed 800 hours of school counseling internships across elementary, middle, and high school settings.
 In November 2017, I relocated to France with my partner, where I taught English as a second language to children aged 2-10, completing my final master’s class abroad in the summer of 2018.

 In 2019, after returning to the United States, I accepted a role as one of the first Professional School Counselors serving private schools through Catapult Learning in Central Florida.
 Over two years, I provided individual and small group counseling to K-12 students across seven culturally diverse private schools while collaborating with academic leadership teams.
 In 2021, we relocated again to Georgetown, Texas, with the intention of establishing long-term roots.
 I worked as an Elementary School Counselor in Austin ISD from 2021-2022, supporting students through the rapid influx of Afghan refugees by creating ambassador programs and peace projects to foster integration.
 In 2022, I joined Georgetown ISD as an Elementary School Counselor, a role I held for the 2022-2024 school years.
 In January 2023, I began pursuing my Post Graduate Clinical Mental Health Counseling Certification, and in March 2024, I launched my private practice, Transform Insight Therapy, PLLC.
-Later on that year I also began working part time as a Therapist for Charlie Health doing intensive outpatient programming.
-When I went full time with Charlie Health in June 2025, I decided to pause my private practice temporarily to see what my bandwidth might be like for doing both, and as of October 2025, I’m excited to return to the work I’m able to do in private practice with the client’s who resonate with my approach.
-I am currently offering to design and facilitate constructive groups, tailored to the populations I serve.
-And I’m excited to continue to find the balance between my obligations and various pursuits.
+Later on that year I also began working as aTherapist for Charlie Health doing intensive outpatient programming, where I run groups, and hold individual, family, and couple sessions with children, adolescents, and adults.
+In my private practice, I design and facilitate constructive seasonal groups, tailored to the populations I serve and I offer a limited number of individual and couple sessions for adults.

 My personal and professional experiences have provided me with a depth of understanding in attachment, trauma/grief, mood disturbance, compulsive urges, early childhood development, psychoanalytic approaches, and systems theory.
 I’ve been exposed to a variety of cultural perspectives, enabling me to approach each therapeutic relationship with an open, non-biased mindset.
 I deeply value the unique qualities each client brings to our therapeutic work and honor their freedom to explore their beliefs and worldview.
 To enhance my practice, I have received additional training in Internal Family Systems (IFS), Psychodynamic Therapy in Polyamory/CNM, Sensorimotor Psychotherapy, LGBTQIA, Veteran populations, and Addiction.
 I continually seek opportunities for professional growth when I sense that I have knowledge gaps because I want to continually improve my craft, always.